superidol1890/Among-Us-Mod-Pack/README.md

-An Among Us Mod Pack Made by me.
+qwAn Among Us Mod Pack Made by me.

 However this mod pack does not support all among us devices :